-The city of Tacoma partnered with UW Tacoma and landscape architecture firm PLACE Studio to build a beautiful bike and pedestrian trail along a large portion of the historic Prairie Line rail corridor.
+The City of Tacoma partnered with UW Tacoma and landscape architecture firm PLACE Studio to build a regional stormwater treatment facility along a beautiful bike and pedestrian trail beside a portion of the historic Prairie Line rail corridor.
 The rail corridor is historically significant as the first transcontinental railroad connection to the Puget Sound, which shaped the early development of the City.

 The University wanted a stormwater facility that could provide an interactive learning experience for students and the general public.
 To accomplish this goal the new facility features six, 550 square foot minimum custom Filterra systems with a specially designed flow distribution system to meet WA-Ecology design requirements.
 The Filterra systems filter stormwater through Filterra’s engineered media to an underdrain system that discharges to the City’s stormwater system, as infiltration is not feasible due to concerns about potentially contaminated soils.

-The system was filled with underdrain rock, piping, Filterra media, plants, and mulch.
-The Filterra media has been optimized for high volume/flow treatment and high pollutant removal.
-Filterra media also supports vegetation components such as flowers, grasses, shrubs, and trees that assist with absorption of pollutants biological uptake/ storage and microbially-mediated transformations.
+The system was filled with underdrain rock, piping, Filterra media, plants that assist with absorption of pollutants biological uptake/ storage and microbially-mediated transformations.

 A CDS hydrodynamic separator was also used to pre-treat a portion of the stormwater before entering the Filterra systems.
 CDS is a below-ground, flow-through treatment device that uses multiple treatment processes including swirl concentration and continuous deflective separation to screen, separate and trap debris, sediment and hydrocarbons from stormwater runoff.

-The Prairie Line Trail at UW Tacoma opened in September, 2014.
+The Prairie Line Trail at UW Tacoma Station opened in September, 2014.
+An informational sign that includes a cross section of the treatment process is located adjacent to the facility.